In this brief tutorial, let us see how to install Cloud Commander in Ubuntu 18.04 LTS server.

 $ npm update cloudcmd -g

 As far as I tested Cloud Commander, It worked like charm.
-I didn’t face a single issue during the testing in my Ubuntu server.
+I didn't face any issues during the testing in my Ubuntu server.
 Also, Cloud Commander is not just a web-based file manager, but also acts as a remote administration tool that performs most Linux administration tasks.
-You can create a files/folders, rename, delete, edit, and view them in the Cloud commander interface itself.
+You can create a files/folders, rename, delete, edit and view them in the Cloud commander interface itself.
 Additionally, It allows you to install, update, upgrade, and remove any package as the way you do in the local system from the Terminal.
 And, of course, you can even shutdown or restart the system from the Cloud Commander console itself.
 What do you need more?
 Give it a try, you will find it useful.